Gera1313/14-tech-blog/README.md

 April 6, 2024: Revisiting this project to fix all of the things wrong with it.

+April 23, 2024: Finished all of the fixes.

 ## Technologies used

 Node.js: Runtime environment for executing server-side JavaScript code.